Skip to content

 A. Statutory complaints service

-1. We will process an estimated 1,307 incoming complaints and maintain our performance and customer service on core processes including if we are starting to implement reform (designing and dual running a new system).
-[D, P]
+1. We will process an estimated 1,345 incoming complaints and maintain our performance and customer service on core processes including if we are starting to implement reform (designing and dual running a new system).
+[D, Iv, P]

 2. We will continue our innovation and change programme, including our agile process improvement work, looking for new opportunities to work more efficiently, reduce the time it takes to handle complaints, and improve the quality of our work.
-The final programme will depend on whether reform is progressing, or we are working with the current system.
-[D, Iv, P, If]
+Following on from a significant court decision work is already underway to amend the process in a way which lays the foundations for the implementation of the new Act.
+[D, Iv, P]

-6. Our Service Experience Team (SET) will identify new opportunities to improve customer service (either implementing reform, or for our existing process) and implement these within the year.
-This will include reviewing the implementation of the new customer feedback system (from 23/24 plan).
-It will also include work to further consider supporting complainers who have experienced trauma.
-[D, Iv, If]
+7. Our Service Experience Team (SET) will continue to identify proportionate new opportunities to improve customer service (either implementing reform, or for our existing process) and implement these within the year.
+Currently plans include [D, Iv, If]:

 B. Statutory oversight, trend reporting and our outreach service

-2. We will process an estimated 11 incoming handling complaints and maintain our performance and customer service on core process including if we are starting to implement reform (designing and ‘dual running’ a new system, with only minor changes currently proposed but the legislation not yet finalised).
+2. We will process an estimated 15 incoming handling complaints and maintain our performance and customer service on core process including if we are starting to design and implement the changes in the new Act.
 [D, If]

-3. We will deliver a programme of outreach to the profession through newsletters, videos, online content, events, meetings with senior stakeholders and roundtables.
-We will consider a pilot of ‘drop in’ complaints training and engagement for practitioners.
+3. We will deliver a programme of outreach to the profession through newsletters, videos, online content, training and events.
 [D, Iv, P, If]

-4. We will use our complaints data and professional insight to develop an approach to scanning for and tracking regulatory risk factors to help identify potential consumer detriment.
+4. We will review our tracking of regulatory risk factors to help identify potential consumer detriment and ensure our approach is embedded across the organisation.
 [Iv, P, If]

-5. If required, we will review the approved regulator complaints system under the Legal Services (Scotland) Act 2010 to ensure it remains fit for purpose after the eventual launch of the licensed provider scheme and with associated communications and the training of staff (all needing updated, due to delays in the scheme being launched by other bodies).
+5. If required, we will review the approved regulator complaints system under the Legal Services (Scotland) Act 2010 to ensure it remains fit for purpose after the eventual launch of the licensed provider scheme and with associated communications and the training of staff (all needing updated, due to delays in the regulatory scheme being launched).
 [D, Iv, P, If]

 C. Statutory consumer panel and aligned work

-1. The Consumer Panel will continue to contribute to the reform debate, ensuring a clear consumer voice influences both the SLCC’s policy development and the parliamentary debate.
-They will provide a vital consultation and challenge role as the organisation moves to transition planning and implementation.
+2. The Consumer Panel will ensure a clear consumer voice influences the SLCC’s policy development and will provide a vital consultation and challenge role as the organisation moves to transition planning and implementation.
 [D, Iv, P, If]

-D. Business functions to support the delivery our statutory functions
+D. Business functions to support the delivery of our statutory functions

-3. We will develop our use of technology to deliver our role.
-This will include scoping a review of our IT support contract, and considering a tender process (this may be delayed to accommodate reform work).
+4. We will develop our use of technology to deliver our role.
+This will include scoping a review of our IT support contract and considering a tender process (this may be delayed to accommodate reform work).
 We will also undertake a five-year review of personal hardware needs (laptops etc) and plan a replacement cycle.
 [D, Iv]

-8. We will prepare for revalidation by the Ombudsman Association (due in September 2025) so that we can remain an active part of a community which shares best practice and provides the public an independent assurance on our process.
+11. We will submit our application for revalidation by the Ombudsman Association (due in September 2025) so that we can remain an active part of a community which shares best practice and provides the public an independent assurance on our process.
 [D, Iv]

-9. We will work with Scottish Government on the appointment of one new lay member within 2024/25, and start discussions on the arrangements for a public appointments process to replace members demitting office in March 2026.
+12. We will work with Scottish Government on the public appointments process to replace members demitting office in March 2026.
 [D]

 E. Engaging in reform and improving the process